What if an electric car runs out?

 How far can an electric car go?

-This depends entirely on the size of the batteries on board, the type of driving you’re doing, weather and even road conditions.
-Electric vehicles come with a range indicator on the dashboard, this tells you the realistic, real world mileage you can expect from your car as you’re driving.
+This depends entirely on the size of the batteries on board, the type of driving you’re doing, the weather and even traffic conditions.
+Electric cars come with a range indicator on the dashboard that tells you the realistic, real-world mileage you can expect from your car as you’re driving.
 This real-world mileage differs between cars.
 A 40kWh Nissan Leaf can do over 160 miles in the real world, while a Tesla Model S P100D can do over 360 miles thanks to its 100kWh battery.

 What is range anxiety?